geekygirldawn/oscon_2015/README.md

 the code does and why.

-The purpose of this section is to show you what RStudio / R can do for basic graph generation, and generate a file with additional network data that can be used with Visone below.
+The purpose of this section is to show you what RStudio / R can do for basic graph generation and to generate a file with additional network data that can be used with Visone below.

 Visone